 And for the Sweetheart Table, we used gold linen to set a rich base for sweeping florals that really pulled together the full decor.
 The dark green Italian ruscus paired with the pink and purple tones found amongst the hanging amaranth was a favored detail in the cascade of flowers draping the table.
 Highlighting the florals with vibrant yellow cymbidium orchids gave the table a depth to contrast against the glowing sunset.

 At sunset, we had the bride let loose her up-do to reveal soft curls that allowed us to capture a relaxed look.
 This would be perfect for a bride looking to do a ‘Trash the Dress’ shoot at the end of the day as well.
 The views from the Inn at Laguna Beach just lent themselves to gorgeous sunset portraits, some of our favorites from the day.
 We hope this was as enjoyable for you as it was for us.
-Please reach out to us or any of our partnered vendors (listed below) if we can help you with any part of your wedding day!
+Please reach out to me or any creative partners (listed below) if we can help you with any part of your wedding day!

 Venue: Inn at Laguna Beach

 Decor Rentals: Sweet Pea Rentals